-Because of the limitations in effectiveness of current pharmacology for anxiety disorders, and a host of unwanted/addictive side effects, as well as potential tolerance development, the ability of cannabis to modulate and shape emotional responses in the treatment of anxiety and depression is a welcome mode of treatment.
-It appears from the consensus of studies that the optimal combination of THC and CBD is critical to avoid a worsening of anxiety, and that too much THC can be anxiolytic, unless it is balanced by the appropriate amount of CBD (a low or moderate dose is best).
-For depression, it is recognized that a different combination may be needed (i.e. more THC, perhaps a strong sativa, with a low dose of CBD…).
+Because of the limitations and ineffectiveness of current pharmacology for anxiety disorders, and a host of unwanted/addictive side effects, as well as potential tolerance development, the ability of cannabis to modulate and shape emotional responses in the treatment of anxiety and depression is a welcome mode of treatment.
+It appears from the consensus of studies that the optimal combination of THC and CBD is critical to avoid a worsening of anxiety and that too much THC can be anxiolytic unless it is balanced by the appropriate amount of CBD (a low or moderate dose is best).
+For depression, it is recognized that a different combination may be needed (i.e. more THC, perhaps a strong Sativa, with a low dose of CBD…).
 There is tremendous variability in both patient’s responses and subjective analysis of outcomes when researching the use of cannabis to treat this disorder.